junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean turns back to the apartment building.
 The two angel statues standing by the gate have shifted their postures.
 Dean's pretty sure their hands were covering their faces before he turned, and now their hands are lowered, their faces showing.
 Their wings are furled close to their backs, both wearing long robes.

-"More Weeping Angels."
-He curses, staring at both of them, not daring to blink the slightest.
-"Please don't tell me every single statue in Manhattan is a freaking Weeping Angel."
+"Dammit, more Weeping Angels," he curses, staring at both of them, not daring to blink the slightest.
+"Don't tell me every single statue in Manhattan is a freaking Weeping Angel."

 The dark night doesn't answer his question, only sending more movement behind his back.
 There is no way he'd turn around to check if it's more angel statues shaking the trees or just wind, with the two very adult-looking angels eying hungrily in his direction.

-Walking inside the obvious trap seems to be the only option now.
+Walking inside the obvious trap defenseless seems to be the only option now, whether he likes it or not.

 Dean mentally calculates the route where he can walk into the gate of the building without looking away from both gatekeeper Angels.
 The conclusion seems to be impossible, but he bets his luck.